openefficiency/BackFeedXYZ/README.md

 ### API Integration
 The system integrates with:
-- ElevenLabs Conversational AI for voice processing
+- Advanced Conversational AI for voice processing
 - Supabase for database operations
 - Custom webhook handlers for real-time processing